Sagarmatha National Park, Tourism, Its History and site to visit

 Village life in Khumbu region, Himalaya, Nepal?

-Khumbu area trek goes through the various village.
-This national park has an area of 124,400 hectares including Mount Everest.
+The Khumbu area trek goes through various villages.
+This national park has an area of 124,400 hectares, including Mount Everest.

 The trail of the Khumbu region goes through dramatic mountains, glaciers, deep valleys, and seven peaks.
-Namche Bazaar and Khumjung village are the centers to observe the village life in the Khumbu region.
-Villages in the mountains region are untouched by urbanization.
-Most of the villagers earn their livelihood by involving in touristic activities like running hotels, lodges, Guide and porters.
-Since transportation is not possible in the upper region, they use Yaks and other animals for transportation.
+Namche Bazaar and Khumjung village are the centers where village life in the Khumbu region is observed.
+Villages in the mountain region are untouched by urbanization.
+Most villagers earn their livelihood by participating in tourist activities like running hotels, lodges, Guides, and porters.
+Since transportation is impossible in the upper region, they use Yaks and other animals.

-Mostly Sherpa and Gurung people from Tibet live in the Khumbu region.
-The villagers stay in the low temperature and altitude.
+Mostly, Sherpa and Gurung people from Tibet live in the Khumbu region.
+The villagers live at low temperatures and altitudes.
 Villagers are very hospitable and even allow homestay.
-Local people decorate the houses in the villages with the handcraft arts and Buddhist flags all-overs.
+Local people decorate the houses in the villages with handcrafted art and Buddhist flags.
 They have unique cultures and traditions.
-They stay at a higher altitude and temperature in the Khumbu region.
+They live at a higher altitude and temperature in the Khumbu region.

 Book with Confidence